SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 Values are written as e.g. "motorway" without the OSM tag (here "highway") as part of the key.
 Many of these tag values are a result of previous lua processing (see note above).
 For roads, this is derived from the OSM value for "highway" and the designation, so `highway=bridlewaysteps` will in OSM likely be a `highway=steps` with `designation=public_bridleway`.
 Values after the initial lua processing wre written out to vector tiles as follows:

 * motorway, trunk, primary, secondary, tertiary, unclassified and residential and links are handled as normal.
-* service _without_ designation: "important" ones are handled as normal ("service"); "less important" as "driveway".
+* service _without_ designation: "important" ones are handled as normal ("service"); "less important" ("parking_aisle","drive-through","driveway") as "driveway".
 * service _with_ designation are handled as per the designation below.
 * unpaved - these are unclassified roads that are unpaved; intended to be shown visually different from paved ones.
 * ucrwide, ucrnarrow - unclassified country road intended to be shown visually between unpaved and BOAT.